mateuszjurewicz/notes_public/Machine Learning.md

 The Dirichlet distribution is the extension of the Beta distribution (which outputs 0-1).

-Btw, it's named after Dirichlet (a German mathematician) but was invented by THomas Ferguson in 1973.
+Btw, it's named after Dirichlet (a German mathematician) but was invented by Thomas Ferguson in 1973.

 Sources:
 - [friendlier presentation on DP](https://youtu.be/I7bgrZjoRhM?t=688)